 TikTok promotes teen safety by upholding a set of community guidelines built around four pillars:

 If you want to ensure your child uses TikTok safely, there are several steps you can take.
-TikTok has a variety of privacy control settings that you can set up from your child’s account that can provide a safer experience on the app.
 Read on for an overview of what safety settings you can manage in TikTok, along with some additional safety precautions you can take to implement parental controls and make sure your child is staying safe online.

 Use Family Pairing